 How to apply for SDF funding

 Download the SDF guidance notes and read them carefully.

 If you are unsure about the criteria for funding or any aspect of the application process, please complete an expression of interest form and email it to email@example.com and a member of the National Landscape team will get in touch.

-- Fill in the application form – use the checklist on the application form to assess whether your proposed project meets the criteria.
+- Fill in the application and finance forms – use the checklist on the application form to assess whether your proposed project meets the criteria.

-- Once completed, email or post your application to the AONB office.
+- Once completed, email or post your application to the National Landscape office.

 Sustainable Development Fund appraisal panel

-Your application will be assessed by the Blackdown Hills AONB’s Sustainable Development Fund assessment panel.
+Your application will be assessed by the Blackdown Hills National Landscape Sustainable Development Fund assessment panel.